Outreach Monks

 • Local trust signals carry significant weight because dental SEO is fundamentally geographic

-• Editorial credibility from healthcare, dental, and community sources matters far more than volume
+• Editorial links from healthcare, dental, and community sources matter far more than volume

 A link from a local newspaper covering a community dental event is worth considerably more for a dental practice than three links from mid-DR general blogs.
 The local publication reinforces both the geographic relevance and the community trust that Google looks for when ranking local professionals.